JackofBlades95/canadian-capitals-quiz/README.md

 * The background photo for Canadian Captials Quiz was taken from © Library of Parliament.
 * [© Library of Parliament](https://lop.parl.ca/About/Parliament/PhotoGallery/index-e.html)

+### Acknowledgements

+* I would like to thank my mentor Chris Quinn for his recommendations and guidance.
+* I would like to thank Code Institute for the course and support.
+* I would like to thank my family for their help and support.